L3- Molecular and Cellular Biology

 Admission

-It is possible to enter the course in L3 through an equivalent training obtained within the University of Montpellier or elsewhere.
+It is possible to enter the program in the third year through equivalent training obtained at the University of Montpellier or elsewhere.

-The procedure in this case is carried out via the e-candidat portal.
+The procedure in this case is carried out via the e-candidate portal via the following link: https://candidature.umontpellier.fr/candidature/

-Registration is done via the e-candidat portal.
-The application file is analyzed by a pedagogical committee and is not automatically accepted.
+Registration is done via the e-candidate portal.
+Applications are reviewed by an academic committee and are not automatically accepted.

 Read more